MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHuntGroup.md

 New-CsHuntGroup -Name "Help desk" -Domain "litwareinc.com" -LineUri "tel:+19998881234" -RoutingMethod Attendant -DistributionLists @("8521b0e3-51bd-4a4b-a8d6-b219a77a0a6a", "868dccd8-d723-4b4f-8d74-ab59e207c357") -AllowOptOut $false -AgentAlertTime 30 -OverflowThreshold 15 -OverflowAction Forward -OverflowActionTarget "sip:backup_user@litwareinc.com" -TimeoutThreshold 30 -TimeoutAction Disconnect -MusicOnHoldFileName "MusicOnHold.wav" -MusicOnHoldFileContent $musicOnHoldContent -WelcomeMusicFileName "WelcomeMusic.wav"
 ```

 This example saves the contents of music on hold and welcome music files in temporary variables.
-Then, it creates a call queue for the organization named "Help Desk" in the domain "litwareinc.com" using those contents and other configurable parameters.
+Then, it creates a Call Queue for the organization named "Help Desk" in the domain "litwareinc.com" using those contents and other configurable parameters.

 ## PARAMETERS

 ### -Domain
-The Domain parameter denotes the domain part of the primary uri for the call queue.
+The Domain parameter denotes the domain part of the primary uri for the Call Queue.
 This domain name is validated against the list of domains that the tenant owns.

 ```yaml
 Type: System.String